David H. Trinklein

 Typically, raised beds are laid out in a rectangular pattern.
 Level the area first to make a flat base for starting the building project.

-A convenient width to use for beds is 4 feet.
+Four feet is a convenient width for beds.
 At this width, the center of the bed is easily accessible from either side.
-Lumber for constructing beds is readily available in 4-foot length multiples, minimizing the amount of sawing necessary and the amount of waste produced in building the bed.
-If the bed is accessible only from one side, limit the width to 3 feet.
-Most gardeners find it uncomfortable to reach farther than 3 feet to tend the bed.
+Lumber is readily available in 4-foot-length multiples, minimizing the amount of sawing needed and waste produced in building the bed.
+If the bed is accessible from only one side, limit the width to 3 feet.
+Most gardeners find it uncomfortable to reach farther than 3 feet to tend a bed.

 The length of a raised bed is not critical.
 It is only limited by the dimensions of the yard.
 However, break up long distances into shorter beds.
 To prevent soil compaction, foot traffic and garden equipment such as wheelbarrows should not be permitted to go through the raised beds.
-For example, instead of building one long bed, breaking a 50-foot length into two 24-foot long beds with a 2-foot walkway between them will save gardeners many steps.
+So for example, instead of building one long bed, break a 50-foot length into two 24-foot-long beds with a 2-foot walkway between to save steps when tending the garden.

-The depth of your raised beds is to a great extent up to your discretion.
+The depth of a raised bed is a matter of personal preference.
 Most plants need at least a 6- to 12-inch rooting zone, but deeper would be better.
 With deep tillage, some of the rooting depth may come from soil at or below the existing grade.
 Beds built higher than 18 to 24 inches require retaining walls with foundations and supports, which are topics beyond the scope of this publication.

 Stakes to hold raised-bed walls in place should be twice the height of the raised bed.
 Bury half the stake in firm ground.
 Leave half of the stake projecting above the ground as a support.

-Use decay-resistant wooden stakes to hold dimensional lumber such as 2 x 8s in place.
+Use decay-resistant wooden stakes to hold dimensional lumber such as 2-by-8s in place.
 If placed on the inside of the board, the stakes will not be visible once the bed is filled with soil.